-The auditor is responsible for submitting an audit report to the Finance Committee and the Vestry.
+The auditor or external audit committee is responsible for submitting an audit report to the Finance Committee and the Vestry.
 The Audit Report shall consist of:

 - 1. The Audit Committee Certificate - 2.
-The Statement of Assets & Liabilities Resulting From Cash Transactions or the Balance Sheet in the case of organizations using the accrual method of accounting; - 3.
-The Statement of Cash Revenues, Expenses, including Payroll. - 4.
+The Statement of Assets & Liabilities Resulting from Cash Transactions or the Balance Sheet in the case of organizations using the accrual method of accounting; - 3.
+The Statement of Cash Revenues and Expenses, including Payroll; - 4.
 The Statement of Changes in Financial Position; - 5.
 Completed Audit Program Checklist; and - 6.
 The Committee Audit Findings on Policies and Procedures.